-- .6 Passenger ships constructed on or after 1 July 2010 shall have on board a safety centre.
+- .2 Fire Parties - .3 Damage Control Parties - .4 Boat Preparation Parties - .5 Passenger Muster Personnel on passenger ships - .3 The PSCO(s) should verify the working language of the vessel.
+The communication during the exercise are expected to be in the established working language. - .4 The crew members assigned to assist passengers should be able to give the necessary information to the passengers in case of an emergency. - .5 The PSCO(s) may determine, if UHF or VHF hand held radios are being used, that the crew are familiar with the equipment, that they are aware of reception dead zones/areas and what alternative communication methods are available. - .6 Passenger ships constructed on or after 1 July 2010 shall have on board a safety centre.
 The safety centre shall either be a part of the navigation bridge or be located in a separate space adjacent, but having direct access to the navigation bridge. - .7 The PSCO should verify effective means of communication between the safety centre, the central control station, the navigation bridge, the engine control room, the storage room(s) for fire extinguishing system(s) and fire equipment lockers are provided.

-3.4 Command
+2.4 Command

-- .1 PSCO(s) should establish that there are sufficient personnel on the bridge or command centre to make decisions, navigate the ship as necessary and deal with the considerable amount of communication that is likely. - .2 A frequently neglected aspect of emergency drills is communication with the shore.
+- .1 PSCO(s) should establish that there are sufficient personnel on the bridge or command centre to make decisions, navigate the ship as necessary and deal with the considerable amount of communication that is likely. - A frequently neglected aspect of emergency drills is communication with the shore.
 When a ship is in difficulty it is likely that shore based organisations will be involved and it follows that these should be alerted as soon as possible.
 The crew's lack of familiarity with shore based organisations and the shore based organisations' lack of familiarity with the shipboard organisation means that difficulties can occur in mounting a coherent response to an emergency.
 For large cargo ships and passenger ships it is recommended that PSCO(s) make use of Maritime Rescue Coordination Centre (MRCC) facilities during operational drills.
 The ability of the local Search And Rescue (SAR) centre to participate and a working channel over which communication for the purpose of the exercise can be passed should be agreed beforehand (by reference to the SAR plan).
 Experience has shown that this is of benefit to both parties in promoting familiarity with the procedures.

-3.5 The Muster List
+2.5 The Muster List